 “And we look like we do — with the straw — and such, just because we spend so — much time in the fields — and the outdoors — in the sunshine and fresh country air — that we just start — to become back to nature — in a way.
 That’s about all — there is to it — Friend Jim.
 Now, set yourself back — and let me tell you about somethin’ better and more interestin’ — all about them crows and corn.

 “And don’t ever make — a crow mad at you.
 Because crows are so smart they can remember one person’s face from another — and tell the difference.
-I talk to the crows about helpin’ out in the fields — and not just a’ hangin’ around — moochin’ off the workin’ folks — but I suppose that workin’ and helpin’ is just — not in their nature.
+I talk to the crows about helpin’ out in the fields — and not just a’ hangin’ around — moochin’ off the workin’ folks — but I suppose that workin’ and helpin’ are just — not in their nature.
 And that’s all right.
-We are all who we are, after all.
-They’re thinkin’ about it — tryin’ to figure out — what they can do to help — talkin’ about it amongst themselves — so we’ll see.
+We are all who we are, after all, as Mother Nature and the Creator intended.
+But the crows are thinkin’ about it — tryin’ to figure out — what they can do to help — talkin’ about it over amongst themselves — so we’ll see.

 “Ya know, I think if folks — took a bit of time — to learn more about others and try to get to know them — they might find they’re not as bad — as they’d imagined.
-We’re all different in a way from anyone else, and that’s — what makes everyone so interesting.
+We’re all different in certain ways from anyone else, and that’s — what makes everyone so interesting.
 Don’t ya think, Friend Jim?
 Not always different in a bad way.
 Just — different.
 And when you get right down to it — not really all that different in the things that matter most — after all.
-But I’m just a scarecrow.
-What do I know?
+Most all folk just want to be happy — and be able to — raise a healthy family in peace, don’t ya know.
+But then again, I’m just a scarecrow, so what do I know?
 Ha!”
-And Haystack Harry roared into laughter again.
+With yet another knee slap, Haystack Harry roared into hearty laughter once again.

 “But, anyway, let’s just keep that under our hats — between us — as others might not — understand havin’ crows as friends — me bein’ a scarecrow — and such.
 But we’re friends, too — Friend Jim — so I can tell you.”